Kenmore Air and its Lake Union neighbors clash over landing area on crowded body of water

 Malmgren said the 2016 decision against a dedicated landing zone makes it unlikely that Kenmore Air will be able to revive the idea for a seaplane-only zone.
 “It didn’t happen and it’s not going to happen,” Malmgren said.
 “This idea that Kenmore is going to take over the lake is fake news.”

 But Malmgren said the controversy highlights the need to resolve a growing conflict between commercial and recreational users over Lake Union that has intensified as the city population increases.
-She noted that Kenmore Air is hardly the only commercial user of the lake to be trouble by the crowds of recreational users, many of whom seem not to recognize that Lake Union is a “working lake.”
+She noted that Kenmore Air is hardly the only commercial user of the lake to be troubled by the crowds of recreational users, many of whom seem not to recognize that Lake Union is a “working lake.”

 But Malmgren also thinks the current controversy could ultimately lead to something positive.

 In 1989, she said, seaplane companies, neighborhood groups, city officials and other came together to hammer out an agreement that saw seaplane companies change the way they operated.
-Thirty years later, Malmgren said, “it’s probably time to have [another] chat about what goes on on the lake.”
+Thirty years later, Malmgren said, “it’s probably time to have (another) chat about what goes on on the lake.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.